Oye Mamu!

-Oye Mamu! is a 2021 Indian Hindi-language family comedy film directed by Vikram Singh.
+Oye Mamu! is a 2021 Indian Hindi-languagE comedy film directed by Vikram Singh.
 The film stars Ruslaan Mumtaz, Kulraj Randhawa, Asrani, Gulshan Grover, Tiku Talsania, and Mohit Daga.
 Described as a lighthearted slapstick comedy, the story follows a young boy and his eccentric uncle who become entangled in a comical heist.

 Plot

 Rohit, fondly known as Mamu (played by Ruslaan Mumtaz), is a man with big dreams of wealth.
 Unfortunately, his ambitious ventures have left him financially ruined.
 On the other hand, Akhil (Tanay Chheda), his mischievous 10-year-old nephew, is full of energy and always up to something.
 The two don’t get along well, as Rohit often finds himself on the receiving end of Akhil's elaborate pranks.

 Circumstances force Mamu and Bhanja to live together for two weeks, turning their daily life into a chaotic series of battles and schemes.
 Rohit tries to instill discipline, but Akhil, ever the trickster, usually turns the tables.
 Meanwhile, Akhil harbors a secret dream of becoming a video jockey, which sets the stage for unexpected twists involving a school trip to a museum, a stolen diamond, police chases, and bumbling criminals.